Guide to Photography Lighting

 A white surface reflects light back to the light source; a black surface absorbs light.

 Reflectors are widely used – indoors and outdoors – to reflect light back onto a subject to reveal more detail or balance the contrast across an image.
-Reflectors are white or silver.
+Reflectors can be all different colors – to learn more about each type, see our guide: what are reflectors used for in photography?

 Diffusers are used over a light source (such as a flash, strobe or video light) to spread the beam more evenly and reduce its intensity.